heyjianjing/eliu_summer_2024/README.md

 * Use Bayesian kernel regression from `13` to optimize the underlying (but unknown) function that generates our data
 * Lower confidence bound and the balance between exploitation and exploration in optimization
 * Implement Bayesian optimization to minimize a 1D function

+`15`
+* Extend Bayesian kernel regression from `13` to handling 2D case

+`16`
+* Implement Bayesian optimization to minimize a 2D function, using Bayesian kernel regression from `15`